semaphore-protocol/semaphore/packages/cli/README.md

   get-proofs [options] [group-id]       Get the proofs of a group from a supported network (e.g. sepolia or arbitrum). help [command]                        Display help for a specific command.
 ```

+## 🌐 Supported Networks

+Semaphore CLI supports multiple Ethereum networks.
+Use the `get-groups` command to interact with groups on networks like Sepolia or Arbitrum.

+## 📦 Supported Templates

+When creating a new project, you can choose from several templates designed to integrate seamlessly with Semaphore's privacy protocols:

+-   **monorepo-ethers**: Hardhat + Next.js + SemaphoreEthers
+-   **monorepo-subgraph**: Hardhat + Next.js + SemaphoreSubgraph
+-   **contracts-hardhat**: Hardhat only, focused on smart contract development.